 Industrial interaction will ensure students engage with real world case-studies.

-The CDT in Robotics and Autonomous Systems will be led at Edinburgh by Professor Sethu Vijayakumar, in partnership with Heriot-Watt University.
+The CDT in Robotics and Autonomous Systems combines informatics at Edinburgh with engineering at Heriot-Watt University.
+Edinburgh's activity will be led by Professor Sethu Vijayakumar.

 It will address key challenges for managing interactions between robots and their environments, between multiple autonomous systems, and between robots and people.

 The centre will use industrial engagement to ground research and training on real world challenges, enabling an innovation pipeline from research to global markets.